Start Your VA Home Loan

 VA Loan Power of Attorney Types and Requirements

 Power of Attorney (POA) is a familiar concept for many VA buyers.
-This is a legal tool that allows you to designate someone who can enter into contracts on your behalf.

 Power of Attorney helps ensure that deployed service members and other veterans who can’t be present to sign documents can still use their VA home loan benefit.